10 meaningful ways to support a foster familyGO Project

 Ask: “Could I help with your grocery shopping this week?
 Send me your list and I will pick up and deliver what you need.”
 Then follow through.

-As we mentioned in #6, foster families — parents, children in temporary care and biological children — can feel isolated.
+As we mentioned in #6, foster families — parents, children in temporary care, and biological children — can feel isolated.
 Invite the whole family over for dinner or a playdate.
-Warmth and hospitality, welcoming a child into a bigger community, is a powerful way to show Christ’s love to both the child and the family.
+Warmth and hospitality, and welcoming a child into a bigger community, is a powerful way to show Christ’s love to both the child and the family.

-9. Gift them a membership or day passes.
+9. Gift them a membership or day passes

 Foster families and kids in care enjoy the same activities that you do!
 Gift them a day pass to a nearby water park or activity center.
 Offer them a membership to the zoo or the city pool.
 This could be such a fun and unexpected way to brighten up life for a family — and could be a great choice for a family in your church or neighborhood you don’t know as well but want to serve.